Marek Lieberberg: Career progression

 In April 2007, he presented four concerts in Germany of The Dark Side of the Moon Live by Pink Floyd's Roger Waters.
 He handled the concerts of the Cranberries' Dolores O'Riordan in June 2007 at Berlin's Columbia Club and Cologne's Gloria, as part of her European tour in support of her debut solo album, Are You Listening?
 Lieberberg, based in Frankfurt, won Tour Promoter of the Year 2007 at Germany's annual Live Entertainment Award (LEA), held at the Colour Line Arena in Hamburg.
 Some musicians whose concerts he promoted that year included Springsteen, Nelly Furtado, the Police and Shakira.
 He refused the award because his Rock am Ring had not won Best Festival.

-Madonna's Sticky & Sweet Tour stopped in Berlin, Düsseldorf and Frankfurt in 2008, with concerts organised via MLK.
+In 2008, Madonna's Sticky & Sweet Tour took place in Berlin, Düsseldorf and Frankfurt, with concerts organised via MLK.

 In 2009, Lieberberg was awarded two Live Entertainment Awards in Hamburg: Concert Promoter of the Year and Festival of the Year for his two open-air festivals, Rock am Ring and Rock im Park.
 In 2009, he had been the promoter for all Joel's German tours since the late 1970s.
 MLK promoted Depeche Mode's German concerts for the 2009 Tour of the Universe.
 Lieberberg took legal action against the secondary ticket market, specifically the Internet ticket portal Ventic, for offering inflated ticket prices for this Depeche Mode tour.
 The Dutch company Smartfox Media, which operated Ventic's German service, acquired tickets through both the MLK distribution system and third parties.
 The Munich District Court then prohibited Ventic from trading indirectly purchased concert tickets for a specific leg of the German tour, from 2 to 13 June 2009.
 While Lieberberg was confident he had won the legal battle, the interim injunction was cancelled "in some key points and limited to very specific tickets", said Martin Josten, chief executive officer (CEO) of Smartfox Media, adding, "although these no longer play a role in practise".